SamuelGodoi/SamuelGodoi/README.md

 # Hi there 👋, my name is Samuel
-### I'm 16 years old and on the journey to become a Full-Stack Dev
+### I'm 16 years old and on the journey to become a Java Full-Stack Dev

 #  🔭 Currently studying :